francois-rd/coma/docs/source/tutorials/examples/parser.rst

         coma.wake()

 In terms of final program behavior, these two versions of the program are essentially identical, yet the version without the sentinel is shorter.
-So why ever use :obj:`coma.SENTINEL`?
-The sentinel allows the default value of :obj:`b` to be defined only once, rather than twice, which can be less error-prone.
+The tradeoff is that the sentinel allows the default value of :obj:`b` to be defined only once, rather than twice, which can be less error-prone.

 .. note::

-    It would also be possible to define the default value of :obj:`b` only once by placing its value only in the :obj:`parser_hook`:
+    It would also be possible to define the default value of :obj:`b` only once (in the :obj:`parser_hook`):

     .. code-block:: python